ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 This means that, for any triangle, you just need the light at a point and the color.
 Thus, we do not need any other triangles to determine the look of a triangle.

 ## Hardware
-The projection of a triangle is a
+The projection of a triangle is a triangle with transformed vertices.
+A trian